-The San Antonio Spurs have already drafted a player out of Great Britain with Ryan Richards and it seems they might be interested in another.
+The San Antonio Spurs have already drafted a player out of Great Britain with Ryan Richards and

 The Spurs worked out forward Matthew Bryan-Amaning out of Great Britain, London and from the University of Washington: